-Signs of deafness or hearing impairment
+Signs of deafness or hearing loss

-Even if everything seems OK but you still feel worried, you should see your doctor or nurse.
-After all, you know your baby best.
+Even if everything seems OK but you still feel worried, you should see your GP or child and family health nurse.

 Many families choose to teach their child to both speak and sign, regardless of whether the child can use spoken language.
 If this is your family’s choice, you and the rest of your family need to learn sign language too.